The Runaways: Influence

-The Runaways' success paved the way for many successful female artists and female bands over the past 30 years, including the Bangles, the Go-Go's, Sahara Hotnights, L7, the Donnas, and Vixen to enter the male-dominated arena of rock music.
+The Runaways' success has had a lasting effect to help pave the way for many other successful female artists and female bands, including the Bangles, the Go-Go's, Sahara Hotnights, L7, the Donnas, and Vixen to enter the male-dominated arena of rock music.
 They are named as influences by several artists, including the Germs, Courtney Love, the Adolescents, Taylor Momsen, White Flag, and Rhino Bucket who acknowledged the Runaways' influence on their music during their performance at the December 2006 tribute concert honoring Sandy West.

 Film

 A biographical film about the band, inspired by Currie's memoir, was released in 2010.
 Jett was one of the executive producers of the film.
 Actresses Kristen Stewart and Dakota Fanning starred as Jett and Currie, respectively.
 Michael Shannon played Fowley.
 None of the band's former bass players were featured in the film; Fox did not want to be involved in any part of the film, and requested that her name be changed in the story.
 The fictional replacement is named Robin Robbins.
 The film was written and directed by Floria Sigismondi, and was released to limited theaters on March 19, 2010.

 The Runaways received generally positive reviews from critics.
 On review aggregator Rotten Tomatoes, the film has a 70% rating based on 187 reviews, and an average rating of 6.19/10.